Epoxy resins are used in many application, from art to the industrial sector (1).

 The BPA used in most epoxy resins is a bit different!

 BPA is most often combined with another chemical, epichlorhydrin, creating Bisphenol A diglycidyl ether (also known as BADGE) which is a completely different molecule with its own unique properties, and not just a mix of BPA + epichlorohydrin.
-It is less harmfull than pure BPA as shown by the warning icons in the schematic below (2).
+It is less harmful than pure BPA as shown by the warning icons in the schematic below, and 42 times less soluble in water (2).

 :: But my resin SDS does not state BPA or Bisphenol?